Quattro99/PowerShellScripts/Exchange Online/EOP_MDO/README.md

 |**Display the organization branding on notification and warning pages** (_EnableOrganizationBranding_)|Not selected (`$false`)|Not selected (`$false`)|Not selected (`$false`)|Not selected (`$false`)|We have no specific recommendation for this setting. <br><br> Before you turn on this setting, you need to follow the instructions in [Customize the Microsoft 365 theme for your organization](../../admin/setup/customize-your-organization-theme.md) to upload your company logo.|
 |**Notification**||||||
 |**How would you like to notify your users?** (_CustomNotificationText_ and _UseTranslatedNotificationText_)|**Use the default notification text** (Blank and `$false`)|**Use the default notification text** (Blank and `$false`)|**Use the default notification text** (Blank and `$false`)|**Use the default notification text** (Blank and `$false`)|We have no specific recommendation for this setting. <br><br> You can select **Use custom notification text** (`-CustomNotificationText "<Custom text>"`) to enter and use customized notification text.
 If you specify custom text, you can also select **Use Microsoft Translator for automatic localization** (`-UseTranslatedNotificationText $true`) to automatically translate the text into the user's language.|

-## Related articles

-- Are you looking for best practices for **Exchange mail flow rules (also known as transport rules**)?
-See [Best practices for configuring mail flow rules in Exchange Online](/exchange/security-and-compliance/mail-flow-rules/configuration-best-practices).

-- Admins and users can submit false positives (good email marked as bad) and false negatives (bad email allowed) to Microsoft for analysis.
-For more information, see [Report messages and files to Microsoft](submissions-report-messages-files-to-microsoft.md).

-- Use these links for info on how to _set up_ your [EOP service](/exchange/standalone-eop/set-up-your-eop-service), and _configure_ [Microsoft Defender for Office 365](defender-for-office-365.md).
-Don't forget the helpful directions in [Protect Against Threats in Office 365](protect-against-threats.md).

-- **Security baselines for Windows** can be found here: [Where can I get the security baselines?](/windows/security/threat-protection/windows-security-baselines#where-can-i-get-the-security-baselines) for GPO/on-premises options, and [Use security baselines to configure Windows devices in Intune](/intune/protect/security-baselines) for Intune-based security.
-Finally, a comparison between Microsoft Defender for Endpoint and Microsoft Intune security baselines is available in [Compare the Microsoft Defender for Endpoint and the Windows Intune security baselines](/windows/security/threat-protection/microsoft-defender-atp/configure-machines-security-baseline#compare-the-microsoft-defender-atp-and-the-windows-intune-security-baselines).